 Course grade consists of assignments, quizzes and tests.
-Since this class meets only twice a week, you will be required to forward your saddleback e-mail address to your main e-mail.
-When sending e-mails, make sure you include ca4b or Java in subject line.
+Since this is an on-line class,y you are required to forward your saddleback e-mail address to your main e-mail.
+When sending e-mails, make sure you include css or cimw240 in subject line.
 Academic Integrity is critical to passing this course.
 Failure to abide by academic integrity can result in a failing grade.
 For further information on academic integrity consult UCSD Professor Elkan's Written Description.

 and the cim site policy

 .
 The course grade will be calculated from:

 Special Course Grading Options...

 - C Grade Complete Assigments H0-H6 & corresponding quizzes w average grade above 92%